enkidevs/curriculum/JavaScript/Node/what-is-nodejs.md

 ---
 ## Practice

-Is JavaScript synchronous or asynchronous?
+Is Node synchronous or asynchronous?
 ???

 * asynchronous